A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Abstract

 \section{Abstract}

-We present a new method that includes three key components of distributed optimization and federated learning: variance reduction of stochastic gradients, compressed communication, and partial participation.
+We present a new method that includes three key components of distributed optimization and federated learning: variance reduction of stochastic gradients, partial participation, and compressed communication.
 We prove that the new method has optimal oracle complexity and state-of-the-art communication complexity in the partial participation setting.
-Moreover, we observe that "1 + 1 + 1 is not 3": by mixing variance reduction of stochastic gradients with compressed communication and partial participation, we do not obtain a fully synergetic effect.
-We explain the nature of this phenomenon, argue that this is to be expected, and propose possible workarounds.
+Regardless of the communication compression feature, our method successfully combines variance reduction and partial participation: we get the optimal oracle complexity, never need the participation of all nodes, and do not require the bounded gradients (dissimilarity) assumption.